-Physiotherapists trained in pelvic health have taken additional post-graduate courses in the assessment and treatment of pelvic floor dysfunction.
-This training provides evidence-based, conservative treatment options (outside of medication and surgical intervention) for many common pelvic health concerns.
-This can include conditions such as urinary and fecal incontinence, prolapse, pelvic pain, post-surgical concerns, pre- and post-partum as well as painful intercourse.
+At Trent Health in Motion, we provide pelvic physiotherapy near you at our state-of-the-art facility in Peterborough, ON.
+Physiotherapists are trained in pelvic health care and have taken additional post-graduate courses in the assessment and treatment of pelvic floor dysfunction.
+Their comprehensive training has provided them with evidence-based, conservative treatment options (outside of medication and surgical intervention) for many common pelvic health concerns.

-- Sump-Pump – helps to move fluids back up your body
+- Helps to move fluids back up your body

 - Plays a vital role in your core function

-Everyone has a pelvic floor and can experience difficulties in any of these areas if it is not working as effectively as it could.
+Everyone has a pelvic floor and can experience difficulties in any of the above-mentioned areas if it is not working as effectively as it could.

 - Incontinence (leaking urine and stool)

-- New or persistent low back, hip, pelvic, sciatic, tailbone or genital pain
+- New or persistent pain in the lower back, hip, pelvic, sciatic, tailbone, or genitals

-- Pre- and post-partum women (vaginal and cesarean births)
+- Pre- and post-partum pains (vaginal and cesarean births)

 - Post-operative management (post-prostatectomy, prolapse repair, etc.)

-And many more!
-If you have a concern that is not on this list, please contact the clinic to learn more about how pelvic physiotherapy can help!
+If you have any concerns not listed above, please contact the clinic to find out how pelvic physiotherapy can help.

-Pelvic health physiotherapists have taken advanced training, passed a practical evaluation, and are registered with the College of Physiotherapists of Ontario to perform internal assessments and treatment techniques.
-An internal assessment/treatment (with one or two fingers vaginally and/or rectally) is used to evaluate and treat the muscles, ligaments, and connective tissues of the pelvic floor.
-Evidence-based, best practice guidelines recommend an internal examination as this is the only way to accurately know the state of the pelvic floor muscles, how well the muscles are functioning, and to effectively teach pelvic floor muscle training exercises.
-Internal examination is ONLY completed with a client’s consent.
-If you are concerned or uncomfortable with an internal examination, please discuss this with your physiotherapist who will review the risks, benefits, and alternative options.
+Important NoteOur pelvic health physiotherapists have undergone advanced training, passed a practical evaluation, and are registered with the College of Physiotherapists of Ontario to perform internal assessments and treatment techniques.
+An internal assessment/treatment (with one or two fingers inserted vaginally and/or rectally) is used to evaluate and treat the muscles, ligaments, and connective tissues of the pelvic floor.
+Evidence-based, best practice guidelines recommend an internal examination, as this is the only way to accurately know the state of the pelvic floor muscles, how well they are functioning, and to effectively prescribe pelvic floor muscle training exercises.
+Still, an internal examination is never conducted without the client’s consent.
+If you are concerned or uncomfortable with an internal examination, please discuss this with your pelvic health physiotherapist who will review the risks, benefits, and alternative options.
 Your comfort and consent will always be a priority.

-- 3.5 million Canadians (1 in 4 women, and 1 in 9 men) have urinary incontinence.
+- 3.5 million Canadians (one in four women and one in nine men) have urinary incontinence.

-- 50% of women at some point in their life cycle experience some urinary incontinence.
+- 50% of women experience some urinary incontinence at some point in their life.

-- The Cochrane Collaboration recommends that supervised pelvic floor muscle training should be included in the first line of treatment for urinary incontinence (leaking urine with activities like sneezing, laughing, coughing, ugency/frequency, etc.).
+- The Cochrane Collaboration recommends that supervised pelvic floor muscle training be included in the first line of treatment for urinary incontinence, which is characterized by leaking urine when sneezing, laughing, coughing, etc.).